tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * Create an ERC721 token that leverages the auction contracts in an internal mapping structure to create "Auctionable non-fungible Martian land tokens.

-* Create a landing page that points to the Martian land ERC721 dApp.
+* Create a landing page that points to the Martian Land ERC721 dApp.

 ### Slideshow and Time Tracker